Keyword: investment watchlist review template

 Framework

-1) Rank by thesis clarity and evidence quality
+1) Rank by thesis clarity (not story quality)

 Template Snapshot